TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

 4) Clear Definitions (glossary)
 - Total Patient Population: Epidemiology base (incidence = new cases over a period; prevalence = total existing cases at a point—or period—in time).
 - Eligible Patients: Patients meeting label/guideline criteria for the brand.
 - Accessible Patients: Portion of eligible patients within payer coverage/reimbursement (modeled via Access_Score in v1; can be explicit in v2).
-In v1, Accessible Patients aren’t explicitly multiplied in the funnel but are proxied through the Access_Score adjustment in the ROI ranking.
+In v1, Accessible Patients aren’t explicitly multiplied in the funnel but are proxied through the Access_Score adjustment in the Priority ranking.
+Access_Score in v1 is payer/reimbursement–centric and does not include customer engagement/targeting.
 - Treated Patients: Patients actually receiving the selected brand’s therapy in the period (proxied by that brand’s Units_Sold).
 - Adoption Ceiling (0–1): % of eligible patients realistically expected to initiate therapy under optimal but practical conditions; this caps Potential_Units.
 It is an evidence-based input (e.g., from expert judgment or analog brand uptake), validated with cross-functional alignment (medical, market access, brand), and is set per market/brand.
 - Price per Unit: Net price used to translate units to value (€).
 - Headroom (Units/€): For the selected brand and period, the non‑negative gap between potential and actual (the size of prize).
 - Access_Score (0–1): Payer/reimbursement ease; higher = easier to capture headroom.
 - Growth_Trend: Market momentum (e.g., +0.05 = +5%); negatives are clipped to 0 in scoring.
+- Reach_s (0–1): % of targeted customers/accounts reached in the last period, normalized to 0–1.
-- ROI Score: Weighted blend of size of prize and ease of capture to prioritize opportunities.
+- Priority Score: Weighted blend of size of prize and ease of capture to prioritize opportunities.
-- Recommended Action: Rule‑based next step linked to ROI tier.
+- Recommended Action: Rule‑based next step linked to Priority tier.

 5) Data Contracts (tidy tables; joined on market, brand, quarter)